iggredible/Learn-Vim/ch12_search_and_substitute.md

 - `\1` is the first group, which is either the text "hello" or "hola".
 - `friend` is the literal word "friend".

-## Substituting The Start And The End Of A Pattern
+## Substituting the Start and the End of a Pattern

 Recall that you can use `\zs` and `\ze` to define the start and the end of a match.
 This technique works in substitution too.
 If you have: